ivogeorg/ee-electric-and-electronic-systems-and-machines/README.md

    3. Match, merge, overlay, and visualize.
    4. [Design spike] Redesign process from syllabi.
 Goal is to merge an arbitrary set of syllabi, with arbitrary overlaps.
 No curriculum element should be left out for lack of a way to integrate.
 Integration might require realignment, stretching for smoothness and cognitive load, and various structural adjustments.
    5. [Discover] Create progression happy paths for LABOT.

+8. Construction grammars will probably be necessary to stitch symbolic (form) and cognitive (meaning) representation (reification?) of concepts!

 ## Content